 Less common designs also exist, such as the electric lap steel ukulele.
 This instrument is essentially a smaller version of the lap steel guitar, featuring four strings that are raised about its small solid body.
 Instead of being pressed down on the fret board, the strings are played with the help of a steel slide.

-The greatest advantage in using an electric ukulele is that artists and sound technicians have a far better degree of freedom in amplifying the sound.
+The greatest advantage in using these musical instrument is that artists and sound technicians have a far better degree of freedom in amplifying the sound.
 This is good news for professional uke players, who can make use of the instrument’s naturally sweet and intimate tone, while customizing the amplification according to their own preference without the use of a microphone.

-Since neither electric nor acoustic/electric ukuleles are strictly acoustic in design, the use of high quality wood is of lesser importance when it comes to the quality of the sound and more important in keeping the structure of the body resilient and aesthetically appealing.
-Spruce is the most commonly used type of wood in building electric ukuleles, especially around mid pricing ranges.
+Since neither electric nor acoustic ukuleles are strictly acoustic in design, the use of high quality wood is of lesser importance when it comes to the quality of the sound and more important in keeping the structure of the body resilient and aesthetically appealing.
+Spruce is the most commonly used type of wood in building these type of instruments, especially around mid pricing ranges.

 When it comes down to considering the best electric ukuleles available on the market at a reasonable price, we can’t ignore the Kala brand.
 As with many of its models, the Kala KA-SE is a superior quality ukulele built using refined mahogany wood.
 The superior quality rosewood fingerboard and the premium Aquilla nylon strings also attest to the high value of the instrument.

 The soprano size is an inspired choice for beginners and people who prefer smaller instruments.
-The quality of the sound doesn’t falter if you switch from electric to acoustic, and in fact, most of those who have bought this instrument claim that it plays beautifully both as electric and acoustic.
+The quality of the sound doesn’t falter if you switch from electric to acoustic, and in fact, most of those who have bought this instrument claim that it plays beautifully both ways.

 This tenor acoustic electric uke is ideal if you’re looking for a lightweight, stage-ready ukulele that you can tune and play without much technical experience.
 It features a solid mahogany top, a rosewood bridge, Aquilla nylon strings and Cordoba’s superior quality 2Band EQ pickup.